-Painted kitchen cabinets, often in white or linen, create a light, bright space, and provide excellent opportunities for creative decor.
-Yet, our designers are often asked, will the painted finish on my cabinets hold up?
+Painted kitchen cabinets, often in white or cream, create a light, bright space, and provide excellent opportunities for creative decor.
+However, customers often ask, will the painted finish on my cabinets hold up?

 The answer is, “yes.”
 Your painted finish should hold up well to normal use.
-Our materials, our process, and testing conducted by KCMA all assure you the finish meets high standards of durability.
+Our materials, our process, as well as testing conducted by KCMA all assure you the finish meets high standards of durability.
 With basic care and maintenance, your cabinetry will be beautiful for many years to come.

-Our painted face frames, drawer fronts, and door frames are constructed of solid hardwood.
-To prevent cracking and shrinking due to temperature changes and humidity, we craft inset door panels for painted cabinets from medium-density fiberboard (MDF).
+Solid hardwood constructs all our painted face frames, drawer fronts, and door frames.
+Furthermore, to prevent cracking and shrinking, we craft inset door panels for painted cabinets from medium-density fiberboard (MDF).
 We developed our finishes with AkzoNobel, a world leader in high-end paints and coatings.
-Our painted cabinet finish includes a wood conditioner, a flexible vinyl primer, an enamel color coat, and a catalyzed topcoat varnish with UV inhibitors.
+Moreover, our painted cabinet finish include a wood conditioner, a flexible vinyl primer, an enamel color coat, as well as a catalyzed topcoat varnish with UV inhibitors.

 Don’t Try This at Home!
 Our 16-Step, Oven-Baked Factory Process

-An excellent paint finish can only be achieved in a factory.
-There, finish coats can be applied evenly in a dust-free environment, then oven-baked for strength and even coverage.
+Only a factory produces an excellent paint finish.
+First, a factory has a dust-free environment providing an evenly applied finish coat.
+Additionally, the finish coat is oven-baked for strength and even coverage.
 Below is a condensed description of our 16-step process:

-- Wood is sanded with medium grit followed by fine grit, then vacuumed for a satiny smooth surface
+Sand the wood with medium grit followed by fine grit, and vacuum for a satiny smooth surface

-- Wood conditioner is applied to prepare the surface for paint
+Apply wood conditioner and prepare the surface for paint

-- The first coat of flexible vinyl primer is applied to ensure a uniform surface bond
+Apply the first coat of flexible vinyl primer to ensure a uniform surface bond

-- The second coat of flexible vinyl primer is applied
+Apply the second coat of flexible vinyl primer

-- The color coat is baked for a uniform surface
+Bake the color coat for a uniform surface

-- The topcoat varnish is applied to protect cabinets from moisture and fading
+Apply the topcoat varnish to protect cabinets from moisture and fading

-- The topcoat is heat cured for strength and durability
+Cure the topcoat with heat for strength and durability

 Tested by Professionals

-All CliqStudios.com cabinets are KCMA tested and certified.
+All CliqStudios.com cabinets go through KCMA testing and certification.
 What does that mean to you?
 Your painted finish has proved it can stand up to serious challenges.
-KCMA Certification is based on tests conducted in third-party labs, which create, in accelerated form, the cumulative effects of years of normal kitchen conditions on pre-finished cupboards.
+KCMA Certification is based on accelerated tests conducted in third-party labs.
+Thus, they create the cumulative effects of years of normal kitchen conditions on pre-finished cupboards.

-Samples for testing are selected in an unannounced visit to our manufacturing plant.
+CliqStudios selects samples for testing in an unannounced visit to our manufacturing plant.
 A cabinet door first must meet a stringent standard for appearance.
-Painted surfaces are then subjected to vinegar, lemon, orange and grape juices, tomato catsup, coffee, olive oil, 100-proof alcohol, and detergent for 24 hours, and to mustard for one hour.
-The surface is placed in a hotbox at 120° F and 70% relative humidity for one hour, allowed to return to room temperature and humidity conditions, placed in a coldbox for one hour at -5° F, a cycle repeated five times.
+We then subject painted surfaces to vinegar, lemon, orange and grape juices, ketchup, coffee, olive oil, 100-proof alcohol, and detergent for 24 hours, and to mustard for one hour.
+First, we place the surface in a hotbox at 120° F and 70% relative humidity for one hour.
+Then, we return it to room temperature and humidity conditions.
+Finally, we place the surface in a coldbox for one hour at -5° F. This cycle repeats five times.
 After that abuse, the finish must show no appreciable discoloration and no evidence of blistering, cold checking or other film failure.

 Care and Cleaning of Painted Cabinets

 A little care and maintenance will keep your cabinets looking their best for many years down the road.
-A few tips from our Care and Cleaning Guide (PDF):
+A few tips from our Care and Cleaning Guide:

-- Avoid setting toasters, coffee-makers and other heating appliances where cabinets are exposed to long-term heat and humidity.
+Avoid setting toasters, coffee-makers and other heating appliances, exposing cabinets to long-term heat and humidity.